geudde/attic-chest/pages/04.season-3/10.meeting-38/02.vox/docs.md

 &emsp;Whose genius borne on fancy’s eagle wing,
 &emsp;Thro’ pathless Æther’s azure realms can spring,
 &emsp;To where the Sylphids urge their mimic war
-&emsp;Or thro’ th’expanse pursue some fleeting star.
+&emsp;Or thro’ th’ expanse pursue some fleeting star.
 &emsp;Nay even to adventurous bards might shew,
 &emsp;The hidden wonders of the world below,
 &emsp;When all the sprites in dreadful fight engage